 And if you’re looking for something a little more fancy, try out Agricola or The Witherspoon Grill for yummy entrees, Mistral or Mediterra for tapas, or Winberies for happy hour.
 Nassau Sushi and Chennai Chimney are other great options for a refined bite in town.

-Princeton has a few special events throughout the year, which flood the streets of Palmer Square with vendors, street food, and music!
+Princeton has a few special events throughout the year, flooding Palmer Square streets with vendors, street food, and music!
 See them all here.

 The town also has its fair share of history and monuments to check out, including the Princeton Garden Theatre for movies, the tiger statue, the Einstein Museum (yes, Einstein lived and worked in Princeton!) and the Princeton Public Library.